Shaaali/identity-apps/docs/sdks/javascript.md

 ### Add logout

-Once the user logged inn to the application, you need a way to logout that user as well.
+Once the user is logged in to the application, you need a way to logout that user.

 Similar to the `signIn()` function, call `signOut()` function inside a button to logout the application.